Occupational Therapy

 Group Sessions

-These would involve small groups of clients working together on similar issues such as life skills.
+These involve small groups of patients working together on similar issues such as life skills.

-All the Occupational Therapist working at Hobbs Rehabilitation are senior state-registered OTs.
-Some have postgraduate qualifications and are current practitioners and specialist in their field.
-All the Occupational Therapists conform to the "College of Occupational Therapists' Code of Ethics and Standards", and all are registered with appropriate professional groups.
+All the Occupational Therapists working at Hobbs Rehabilitation are senior state-registered therapists and are registered with the Health and Care Professions Council (HCPC).
+Some have postgraduate qualifications and are specialists in their field.
+All therapists conform to the "College of Occupational Therapists' Code of Ethics and Standards".